 What If I Still Get a Clog?

 Unfortunately, drain clogs can hardly be avoided forever, even though the frequency can be reduced with the above measures.
 If your drain clogs and there is no sewage back-up present, go to the plunger first – minor drain clogs can often be cleared simply with a plunger.
 Pouring baking soda and vinegar down the drain, or a chemical drain cleaner also does the trick in some cases.
-If the main line is clogged, you can try a few DIY tricks, but the safest solution is to call a professional plumber.
-Most companies have drain cleaning discounts, since it is such a common problem among homeowners.
+If the main line is clogged, you can try a few DIY tricks, but the safest solution is to call a professional plumber such as 1-800-anytyme.
+Contact us via our contact form or call (760) 477-0072 to speak with a member of our team today.